-Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 19.3% Ť 16.9% Ť Business services (London) 15.4% Ť 6.5% Business services (Birmingham, Exeter & Manchester) 4.3% 10.9%
+Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 21.5% Ť 13.6% Ť Business services (London) 19.4% Ť 4.1% Business services (Birmingham, Exeter & Manchester) 1.2% 4.1%

-In London the pay gap has improved from 25.3% last year to 15.4% this year and it is our intention is to work hard to continue to improve these figures, acknowledging as we have done previously that this is likely to take a number of years to achieve.
+In London the mean pay gap has increased from 15.4% last year to 19.4% this year, however, the median pay gap continues to be in favour of women at 4.1%.
+It is our intention is to work hard to continue to work to improve these figures, acknowledging as we have done previously that this is likely to take a number of years to achieve.
 To do so would require not only increasing the number of women recruited or progressing into senior business services roles in London, something that will take some time to achieve, but significantly increasing the number of males recruited into the junior roles.
-Currently, 66.7% of the roles in the lowest pay quartile are performed by women, although this is nearly 10% less than that reported last year.
+Currently, 70.3% of roles in the lowest pay quartile are performed by women.
 Longer term efforts to even out the pay gap within business services may be achieved through continuing to offer apprenticeships across a number of our business service functions in addition to work experience and social mobility initiatives, with a view to encourage more men to join the firm in entry level administrative roles.